batcapricorn/encrypted-qfl/README.md

 >Path variables such as `private_key_path` and `public_key_path` are relative to the `export_results_path` directory.
 For each run, a unique subdirectory is created within `export_results_path` to store results and all necessary runtime files.

+### Slurm Jobs
+When submitting a slurm job, be sure to
+- pass an `wandb` API key as environment variable
+- set up a virtual environment that the nodes can use during runtime

 ## References 📝
 - [QFed+FHE: Quantum Federated Learning with Secure Fully Homomorphic Encryption (FHE)](https://github.com/elucidator8918/QFL-MLNCP-NeurIPS/tree/main)
 - [Quantum convolutional neural networks](https://www.nature.com/articles/s41567-019-0648-8)